nolliechyTW/WIL/WebDevelopment/TypeScript/2. TypeScript’s Type System/README.md

     }
     interface Lifespan {
         birth: Date;
-        death?: Date;
+        death: Date;
     }
     type PersonSpan = Person & Lifespan;
     ```
     - Types as Sets of Values: Imagine each type as a set of possible values rather than just a collection of properties.
-For example, a type `Person` represents all values that have a name property of type string.
+For example, a type `Person` represents all values that have a `name` property of type string.
-    - Intersection of Types: When you use the & operator between two types, it creates a new type that represents the intersection of the sets of values of those types.
+    - Intersection of Types: When you use the `&` operator between two types, it creates a new type that represents the intersection of the sets of values of those types.
 This means that the new type (`PersonSpan` in this case) includes values that satisfy both original types (`Person` and `Lifespan`).
     - Misconception about Intersection: Initially, you might think that `Person` & `Lifespan` results in an empty set because the interfaces `Person` and `Lifespan` have no overlapping properties.
 However, type operations consider the set of values rather than the specific properties.
         - So a value that has the properties of both `Person` and `Lifespan` will belong to the intersection type:
             ```